 In the Western countries where couples adopted many children from abroad and where commercial surrogacy is illegal, e.g. France, Sweden, Norway, Italy, Spain, Switzerland and Canada, one may expect more couples to opt for international commercial surrogacy.
 This practice is legal in countries such as Ukraine, Russia and certain parts of Mexico.
 It was legal in Thailand until 2015 and in India until 2016.
-In the latter country, approximately half of the 25,000 surrogacies organized between 2002 and 2016 were for foreign parents (Rozée et al. 2016).
+In the latter country, approximately half of the 25,000 children born from surrogacy in 2012 were for foreign parents (Rozée et al. 2016).
 Indeed, in the year 2012 there were approximately 20,000 children born through international commercial surrogacy in the world, against 19,439 international adoptions (Scherman et al. 2016).
 Since then, the number of international adoptions has declined (12,000 in 2015), while the number of international commercial surrogacies has likely increased.

 Growing policy debate about commercial surrogacy